bsmith89/StrainFacts-manuscript/doc/submission.md

 the right of the red dotted line reflecting an improvement of our method over the consensus, based on the normalized, best-match Hamming distance.
-Each dot represents an individual SCG reflecting a putative genotype found in the analysed sample.
+Each dot represents an individual SCG reflecting a putative genotype found in the analysed samples.
 SCGs from all species found in either of the focal samples are represented, and marker colors reflect the metagenotype entropy of that species in the relevant focal sample, a proxy for the potential strain diversity represented.
 Axes are on a "symmetric" log scale,